MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/prerequisites.md

 ## Install Visual Studio Code and Teams Toolkit Preview extension

-Optionally, you can take advantage of the [Visual Studio Code](https://code.visualstudio.com/) toolkit to help extend Teams apps into Office and Outlook.
+Optionally, you can take advantage of [Visual Studio Code](https://code.visualstudio.com/) to help extend Teams apps into Office and Outlook.

 The extension [Teams Toolkit for Visual Studio Code](https://aka.ms/teams-toolkit) (`v2.10.0` or later) provides commands that can help modify your existing Teams code to be compatible with Outlook and Office.
 Continue to [enable Teams personal tab for Office and Outlook](extend-m365-teams-personal-tab.md) to learn more.